syncfusion-content/javascript-docs/js/PdfViewer/Text-Markup-Annotation.md

 **Saving the text markup annotation**

 When the download tool is selected in the toolbar, the text markup annotations will be saved in the PDF document.
+This action will not affect the original document.